avestic/avesta/README.md

 Avesta encompasses and fully centers itself around sophisticated architectural ideas such as **DDD** (domain-driven design), **CQRS**, **event sourcing**.

 From a technical standpoint, Avesta is exclusively built on top of open-source software; its "opinions" in terms of infrastructure, also known as "stack", are the following trio:
-1. [**NATS**](https://nats.io/) as the connective backbone, the "central nervous system" of the distributed system — it's the middleware used for asynchronous messaging, synchronous (blocking) request-reply, distributed locking, key-value storage, and configuration management.
+1. [**NATS**](https://nats.io/) as the connective backbone, the "central nervous system" of the distributed system — it's the middleware used for asynchronous messaging, synchronous (blocking) request-reply, distributed locking and coordination, work queue mechanism, load balancing, and configuration management.
 (See [Why NATS]())
 2. [**MongoDB**](https://www.mongodb.com/) as the source-of-truth event store (i.e. write model storage).
 (See [Why MongoDB]())
 3. [**Redis**](https://redis.io/open-source/) as the query engine and storage for read models, and general key value storage.
 (See [Why Redis]())